KardanovIR/waves-book/sections/7-dApp-Examples-and-Recipes/7-3-hot-potato-token.md

 - User can only have one hot potato at a time
 - All of the above restrictions do not apply to the account that issued the token

 Let's declare the main variables for our script.
-Unlike a smart account, which can be implemented using the `@ Verifier` function, a smart asset must have an` EXPRESSION` code:
+Unlike a smart account, which can be implemented using the `@Verifier` function, a smart asset must have an `EXPRESSION` code:

 ``` scala